wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/implementation-recommendations/includes/8-http.md

 By using this new schema version, DLP policies can be constructed by using either of the following tables:

-- Power Platform Management connector
+- Microsoft Power Platform Management connector

 - Power Apps and Power Automate PowerShell cmdlets